 Good: Decent space for adults in the back.
 Low load sill.
 Significantly improved by 1.2 PureTech engine.
 EGC replaced by excellent EAT6 torque converter auto.

 Bad: Original EGC automatic gearbox jerky and unpleasant.

 Good: Lighter than the 207.
 Interesting dash layout.
 Small steering wheel.
 Available with economical new three-cylinder petrol engines.
 Luxurious XY model.

-Good: Useful small van, easy to drive in town with a tight turning circle, cheap to run thanks to economical 1.4 HDi engine.
+Good: Small but usefully practical small van.
+Easy to drive in town with a tight turning circle.
+Cheap to run thanks to economical 1.4 HDi engine.

 Bad: Noisy on the motorway.